codess-aus/DP-900/nonrelational.md

 Azure Table and Azure File do not support access tiers.
 Access tiers is a feature supported through Cosmos DB.
 Azure Table and Azure File are distinct storage types and are not implemented through Cosmos DB APIs.

-Table storage is used for storing structured, non-relational data.

 File storage provides file storage with shared access, similar to a file server.

 You can create a premium Azure File storage account in a FileStorage storage account only.
 You can create a standard File storage account only in a GPv2 account.